I've recently seen three movies that affected me, in different yet similar ways. (Caution - possible movie spoilers ahead...)

 Lesson Learned: DON'T GO TO THE MOVIES ON CHRISTMAS DAY IN ALBANY, GA.

-We had a wonderful Christmas Day with family.
+Disclaimer: We had a wonderful Christmas Day with family.
 Happy Christmas post to come tomorrow, after I go see my movie. :-)